-UAlbany re-opened some education abroad programs for Summer and Fall 2022; and applications are now open for the Winter 2022/23 and Spring 2023 terms!
-At this time, only a limited number of programs and destinations will be available, evaluated based on global travel conditions, health and safety guidelines, SUNY System Administration re-opening protocols, and UAlbany priorities.
+Applications are now open for the Summer 2023, Fall 2023 and Academic Year 2023/24 terms!
+At this time, only a limited number of programs and destinations are available, evaluated based on global travel conditions, health and safety guidelines, SUNY System Administration re-opening protocols, and UAlbany priorities.
 The process of review and approval to re-open programs and destinations will be ongoing.
 Search our website for available programs by location or subject area, reach out to a member of our dedicated Education Abroad team, and join our events throughout the semester!
 We’re ready and available to assist and guide you in planning for YOUR future experience abroad!

 Applications typically become available online one semester before the program start date, based on the following timeline:

 - Do you have a specific destination in mind?

 - When is the best semester to go abroad?

 - How long do you want to be abroad?
 Short-term or semester?